nginxinc/kubernetes-ingress/examples/custom-resources/service-insight/README.md

 # Support for Service Insight

-NGINX Plus supports [Service Insight](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/service-insight/).
-To use the service in the Ingress Controller:
+  > The Service Insight feature is available only for F5 NGINX Plus.

-1. [Enable service insight](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/service-insight/#enabling-service-insight-endpoint) in the Ingress Controller in the deployment file.
+NGINX Plus provides the [Service Insight](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/service-insight/) feature.
+To use the feature in the Ingress Controller you must enable it in the [deployment file](../../../deployments/deployment/nginx-plus-ingress.yaml).

-In the following example we enable service insight in the NGINX Ingress Controller [deployment file](../../../deployments/deployment/nginx-plus-ingress.yaml):
+In the following example we enable the service insight in the NGINX Ingress Controller [deployment file](../../../deployments/deployment/nginx-plus-ingress.yaml):

 ```yaml
 apiVersion: apps/v1